 Hello readers and welcome back to the in-depth exploration of the 2016 NY Comic Con.
 I’m up to my fourth chapter of offerings from the first day of the convention so without further adieu let’s get right down to business.
 I’ll start with the rocking band that was performing in one of the booths.
 They called themselves “Supergames”.
 Solid sounding group for sure.

-Last week I offered up some overview and opinion on the first two issues of “The Misadventures Of Electrolyte and The Justice Purveyors” that I had gotten my hands on during the 2011 NY Comic Con.
-I now continue the process for this title with issues three and four.
+Over the last couple of weeks I’ve been offering up some overview and opinion on the first two issues of the heroic comedy superhero series “The Misadventures Of Electrolyte and The Justice Purveyors” that I had gotten my hands on during the 2011 NY Comic Con.
+Check out the narratives for Issue #1 and Issue #2 by clicking the text and now we continue the process for this title with issue number three.

 Issue Three Overview: The issue begins with some righteous ass kicking as Electrolyte, Sparkler and the rest of The Justice Purveyors attempt to stop the villainess Cottonmouth who made her first appearance in the last few pages of issue #2.
 The new super-villain makes short work of all the heroes who felt that by amping up their fluids by drinking everything in Binge’s Bar would help them.
 Of course the battle also does find more of Electrolyte’s power coming into play and that is a good thing.
 His powers were drained back in issue #1 and it was there that we learned that Electrolyte is much more powerful than even he ever imagined.
 Cottonmouth gets away before being captured and the team encounters a destitute Mr. Perfect whose life has come crumbling down since the events of the first issue.
 We learn that there is a close association between this fallen hero and the new villain in town and with this information The Justice Purveyors do some hunting to bring her in once and for all.
 Of course it’s never easy to do something like this and the fighting commences once again and just when you think it’s all been cleared up and solved, our main villain from the first issue returns with reinforcements that will assist in his diabolical plan to steal Electrolyte’s growing powers.
 The new villain joining in to the fray is Super 8.
 Let’s see how they get out of this one in issue #4.